Off-Road Navigation via Implicit Neural Representation of Terrain Traversability: Conclusion

 \section{Conclusion}

 In this work, we proposed and evaluated an off-road navigation framework.
 The framework consists of a perception module that learns an implicit representation of terrain properties and a planner that utilizes the gradient information from the perception module to perform gradient-based trajectory optimization.
 The proposed approach is able to navigate effectively in challenging environments.
-Although we mainly focus on off-road navigation tasks in this paper, the trajectory optimization framework that leverages an implicit neural representation can be applied to a broad class of navigation problems.
 One future direction is temporal fusion of the traversability prediction to enable longer range navigation and to overcome sensor occlusion.